 Damages and Compensation in an Illinois HIE Case

-Controversial Non-Economic Damages Compensation in Illinois
+Controversial Non-economic Damages Compensation in Illinois

 According to Illinois laws, non-economic damages in personal injury cases were initially capped at $500,000.
 The initial cap was set in 1995 and overturned by the Supreme Court in 1997 as unconstitutional.
-This is because the cap was deemed unfair to victims whose damages exceeded the set cap.
+That is because the cap was deemed unfair to victims whose damages exceeded the set cap.

-HIE lawsuits have been awarded compensation in the tens and sometimes hundreds of millions of dollars, depending on the severity of both economic and non-economic damages.
+HIE lawsuits have been awarded compensation in the tens and sometimes hundreds of millions of dollars, depending on the severity of economic and non-economic damages.

 Punitive Damages in Illinois